 - Usually has frosting and sprinkles

-And that’s the beautiful thing about these Applesauce Muffins with Cinnamon Spiced Icing – you can eat them just about any time…night or day!
+And that’s the beautiful thing about these best Applesauce Muffins, you can eat them just about any time…night or day!

 - 1 teaspoon baking soda